 Like most of the other kits available, they are made in China and contain everything you need to build the guitar; with the exception of glue to attach the neck and a finish for the body and neck.
-The headstock is unfinished so that you can shape it as you like.

 I started by looking online at the options available for finishing the guitar body.
 There are plenty of videos on YouTube showing how use stains, paint, lacquers and oils.
 Some require expensive materials and a clean, dry space to work in - but not indoors because of the fumes.

 After much consideration, I decided to use a wiping oil technique using a 50/50 mixture of clear polyurethane varnish and white spirit.
 As well as being a cost-effective solution, I hoped to bring out the beauty of the flamed maple top and mahogany back and sides with a natural finish.

 The YouTube videos, made by Chris Monk of Highline Guitars, take you through the whole process in detail.
 I advise watching them through a couple of times before starting and then referring to them as you go along.